-- provides a reviews facility to develop capacity for undertaking and using reviews;
+- Developing capacity for undertaking and using reviews

-In addition to conducting reviews we contribute to promoting the global awareness and use of systematic reviews in health promotion and public health through links with the Cochrane Collaboration’s Public Health Group.
+In addition to conducting reviews we contribute to promoting the global awareness and use of systematic reviews through links with Cochrane Public Health, the Qualitative & Implementation Methods Groups and the Cochrane / Campbell Health Equity Methods Group.

-The Health Promotion and Public Health Reviews Facility Reviews Facility is the longest-running programme of work in the EPPI-Centre.
-It has been funded by the Department of Health since 1995.
+The Evidence Reviews Facility has grown out of a previous ‘reviews facility’ in Health Promotion and Public Health; this is the longest-running programme of work in the EPPI Centre, and has been funded by the Department of Health and Social Care since 1995.

 Scope of the programme

-The Reviews Facility maintains three specialised registers on health promotion and public health, providing a unique source of keyworded trials, systematic reviews and other primary research in this field.
-These can be accessed from the databases page.
+The Evidence Reviews Facility maintains three specialised registers on health promotion and public health, providing a unique source of keyworded trials, systematic reviews and other primary research in this field.
+These can be accessed from the Databases Page.